How to Deal with a Mother Addicted to Drugs

 Put Your Safety and Well-Being First

-When dealing with a drug-addicted mother—or any other loved one, for that matter—you can often find your personal safety at risk.
+When dealing with a mother addicted to drugs, or any other loved one, for that matter—you can often find your personal safety at risk.
 It’s a good idea to have a list of emergency contacts in place, in case encounters get dangerously volatile and you find yourself in harm’s way. it can also be very easy to devote all of your physical and emotional energy to helping them get better.
 If you’re not careful, your entire life can be consumed by your mother’s addiction.
 Above all, it’s important to remember that it’s not your fault and that there is only so much you can do.

 - cdc.gov – Incidence of Neonatal Abstinence Syndrome — 28 States, 1999–2013